 To measure the shape of the jet, 8 and 12 bit grey scaled TIF images are converted into digital forms.
 Background images are subtracted to reject the noise in the image digitization process.
 The residual data is then transformed into a 2 bit scaled image.
-Fig. 4.1 shows the collected image and its transformed 2 bit scaled image.
+Figure 4.1 shows the collected image and its transformed 2 bit scaled image.
 Only the black and white colored pixels in the 2 bit depth images are used to differentiate the shadow of the jet and the background.
 Due to the image quality caused by the Hg droplet on window and the quality in fiber optic system, the noise such as black dots exits.
 A threshold is adjusted according to Otsu's method to highlight the interface between the mercury and background (Otsu, 1979).
 Otsu's method selects the threshold by minimizing the within-class variance and maximizing the between-class variance of the two groups of pixels separated by the thresholding operator.
 Otsu's method, which relies on the assumption that all image pixels belong to one of two classes, background or foreground, has been shown to be efficient in image segmentation for bi-level thresholding.

-Fig. 4.2 show the sensitivity of 2 bit scaled image conversion to the measurement of jet height using Otsu's method.
+Figure 4.2(a) shows the sensitivity of 2 bit scaled image conversion to the measurement of jet height with respect to the level of 8 bit threshold using Otsu's method.
 As the threshold level increases, the mean value of the jet height as well as the σ value of the jet height in measurement is approaching an asymptotic level.
 The optimally selected threshold value by the Otsu's method in this example is 0.35.

 The Hg jet was observed at upstream (Viewport 1), midstream (Viewport 2), and downstream (Viewport 3) locations from the nozzle exit.
 220 images are collected at each run for both the upstream and downstream locations, with an image size of 1280×1000 pixels.
-The most probable transverse jet height within the longitudinal pixel range of 300 to 1000 is shown in the histogram of Fig. 4.3(a).
-Note that within this range, the transverse jet height probability P is obtained by counting the number of longitudinal pixel events in the jet image.
-If z denotes the transverse direction (in terms of pixels), the histogram in Fig. 4.3(a) can be written as (Eqn.
-(4.1)) using the least square curve-fairing approach:
+The most probable transverse jet height within the longitudinal pixel range of 300 to 1000 is shown in the histogram of Fig. 4.2(b).
+Note that within this range, the transverse jet height probability P could be obtained by counting the number of longitudinal pixel events in the jet image.
+Let z denotes the transverse direction (in terms of pixels).